What to expect when bringing a kitten home

 Here’s what to expect in the first few days and weeks after bringing your new kitten home.

-Sharing your home with a new kitten can bring you and your family so much enjoyment.
-But it also brings responsibility for their care and comfort.
+Sharing your home with a new kitten can bring you and your family so much enjoyment, but it also brings a lot of responsibility for their care and comfort.
 In the days and weeks ahead, you’ll need to introduce your kitten to their new home, begin litter training and start the socialisation process.
 Here’s how to help them get along with you, your family and your other pets.

 The first few hours: Getting comfortable at home